About the study

 - housing gaps in relation to housing needs (demand) and supply (existing and planned).

-- Inclusionary Zoning policies and by-law for lands within protected Major Transit Stations Areas (MTSA) like Midtown Oakville and the Bronte GO MTSA.
+- the use of Inclusionary Zoning within protected Major Transit Stations Areas (MTSA) like Midtown Oakville and the Bronte GO MTSA.

-- Community Improvement Plan that may incentivize the development of affordable housing
+- the implementation of a Community Improvement Plan that may incentivize the development of affordable housing

-- Official Plan housing policies, updates and amendments
+- updates to the Official Plan housing policies

-- Community Planning Permit by-law provisions for a more collaborative and streamlined approvals system within the Community Planning Permit area, and
+- the use of a Community Planning Permit System for a more collaborative and streamlined approvals system within the Community Planning Permit area, and

-- Strengthen advocacy efforts to be eligible for Federal funding programs such as the Canada Community Building Fund.
+- means to strengthen advocacy efforts to be eligible for Federal funding programs such as the Canada Community Building Fund.

-In December 2024 and February 2025, the town held focus group sessions with members of the housing development industry, including community groups/service providers, not-for-profit housing operators, business community, and real estate industry representatives.
+Since December 2024, the town held focus group sessions with members of the housing development industry, including community groups/service providers, not-for-profit housing operators, business community, and real estate industry representatives.

 The following material was shared at these sessions: